pzfreo/violmaking-graphic/index.md

 ### **2026 Agenda**

-We are just finalising the agenda.
-Please [subscribe to the mailing list](/subscribe) to get notifications of updates.
+The agenda is still in progress and will change before the day.
+Please [subscribe to the mailing list](/subscribe) to get notifications of updates and we will update the website regularly.

-**Expect talks on Colichon construction, Busch and Hiltz viols and more.**

 |------|-------|
 | 09:15 - 09:30| **Welcome and introduction**, Old Dairy |